anusii/solidui/README.md

 The source code can be accessed via the [GitHub repository](https://github.com/anusii/solidui).
 You can also file issues at [GitHub Issues](https://github.com/anusii/solidui/issues).
-The authors of the package will respond to issues as best we can but.
+The authors of the package will respond to issues as best we can.

 <!-- markdownlint-disable MD036 -->
 *Time-stamp: <Monday 2026-01-19 16:52:46 +1100 Graham Williams>*